SageofPHY6Paths/SageofPHY6Paths.github.io/_posts/2023-04-02-censored-tweets-and-quotes.md

 >Religion is for the fools by the fools.

+>If humans cling on the religions that their barbaric ancestors created, then humans can never progress to be a good spceies.

 >Saying that if you are not religious then you are immoral is same as if you are not a butcher then you are not animal rights activist.
 Only fools can utter such nonsensical statements.

 >Your children are not born to be brainwashed by you into your religion.
 They have the right to be not brainwashed.